Teen Schizophrenia Disorder

 Schizophrenia affects almost one percent of the population.
 Research shows that women have a greater tendency for paranoid delusions and hallucinations, whereas, men experience more negative and inconsistent/non-systematic symptoms.
 Schizophrenia is connected to operational defects in the brain, where the areas of the brain that control and synchronize opinions, thinking power, actions and behaviors fail to operate properly.
 A teen with Schizophrenia may have trouble understanding simple facts because he or she receives distorted information from the senses.

-Causes of Teen Schizophrenia Disorder
+Causes & Symptoms of Teen Schizophrenia Disorder

 The exact causes of the teen schizophrenia disorder are unknown although, genetic factors are definitely an influence.
 Apart from genetics, fatal brain damage while in the uterus, birth trauma such as exposure to viruses or toxins affecting brain development, malnutrition, autoimmune diseases, or issues with several natural generating chemicals in the brain like dopamine and glutamate can trigger this serious brain ailment.
 Psychoactive drugs, and specifically, marijuana can also increase the risk of this illness.
 A teen who has an immediate family member with schizophrenia should avoid marijuana and other drugs.